-Anonymous asked: just out of interest, what philosophy and why?
+Anonymous said: just out of interest, what philosophy and why?

 She thinks that “making movies is stupid" in comparison to jobs that "save lives", as though art isn’t a reflection of our culture as a whole and is therefore essential to our society.
 As though art doesn’t save lives on a daily basis.
 As though theatre does not take years upon years of acting and training, just as much as a more academic subject.
 As someone who pours hours of time and dedication and passion in acting on a daily basis, that is infuriating.
 Jennifer Lawrence get’s to live my dream career every day, and she thinks art is stupid???
 What a foolish thing to believe.